 Refunds are part and parcel of running an ecommerce store, and Shopify has made the shipping process a breeze.
 It has synced up with several leading shipping providers, including USPS, DHL Express, UPS, and Canada Post, and you can print labels if you’re based in the US, allowing you to add a touch of personality to your post.

 With ecommerce features, GoDaddy does just about ok.
-While you can add unlimited products to your GoDaddy online store, you cannot track customer engagement or your VAT spending.
+You can only add up to 5,000 products to your GoDaddy online store, and you cannot track customer engagement or your VAT spending.
 In terms of shipping, you can only sync your store with UPS, Shippo, and DHL.

 What we do love about GoDaddy is the automatic abandoned cart recovery reminder – quite a mouthful.
 This is a handy feature, because you can send automated emails to remind customers to checkout, at the flick of a button.

 Shopify vs GoDaddy – Ecommerce Tools and Features: Verdict